dprat0821/buzzflow/AccessManager - A Granular Resource Access Control Solution .md

 ### Problem 1: How to limit delegate account's access to just designated fields of the NFTs

-Ideally, we want the Tictok delegate account only be able to read and update the NFT's Tictok-related metrics, but never touch the Instagram or Twitter ones.
-Through it's technically impossible to avoid intentional access due to above mentioned restrictions, we can still provide solution to
+Ideally, we want the Tictok delegate account only be able to read and update the NFT's Tictok-related metrics, while never touch the Instagram or Twitter ones.
+Through it's technically impossible to avoid intentional access due to above mentioned restrictions, we can still provide solution to avoid incautious mistakes.

 ### Problem 2: How to control a particular NFT of a collection with a different access policy

 We want the owner to be able to cut down Instgram delegate's access to just one NFT (say: due to malicious data), while keeping the Tictok/Twitter delegates, without impacting other NFTs from the same collection.

-this project proposes the interface contract **AccessManager** along with sample implementations and transaction tests,
-1.
+## Solution

-**AccessManager** is a part of Buzzflow submission for Flow's Hackathon.
-It's used in Buzzflow NFT smart contract
+As a part of Buzzflow submission for Flow's Hackathon, this repository proposes the interface contract **AccessManager** to help above mentioned problems.
+This section will discuss the solution.

-## Design
+Again, AccessManager is designed to prevent the damage of incautious transactions from arbitrarily accessing resources.
+Technically, it cannot prevent intentional damages.

+>  AccessManager is used in Buzzflow NFT smart contract.
+You can try AccessManager along with sample implementations and transaction tests in the [Playground](https://play.flow.com/87a940a4-33cb-41e3-94c1-80cb71c35bfe).
+The next section will walk you through how to test it.
+This

+### Key Concepts

+We call a resource under access management as an *Entity*.
+An *Entity* has one or more declared *Fields*.
+Accounts can only access a *Field* through a *Channel*, if the *Channel* explicitly pre-allowed.

+**AccessManager** allows different set of access types defined for contract's own demand.
+Typical sets are (Query, Mutation) or (Create, Read, Update, Delete)

 ## How to use this Playground

+Playground address [Here](https://play.flow.com/87a940a4-33cb-41e3-94c1-80cb71c35bfe).
+Steps to play:

+1. Deploy `AccessManager(0x01)`
+2. Deploy `HelloWorldExample(0x02)` .
+Then  try the following transactions to understand how does AccessManager works:
+   1. HW: CreateResource
+   2. HW: RegisterAccess
+   3. HW: TestAccess
+3. Deploy `SimplifiedBuzzflowNFT(0x03)`.
+This is the simplified version of Buzzflow NFT smart contract.
+It allows
+4. Then  try the following transactions:
+   1. **SBuzzflow: GrantAccess**: create resource, grant access to Tictok delegate and Twitter delegate to different set of fields
+   2. **SBuzzflow: TestAccess** : test how delegate can mutate ticktok-related fields now.

 ## Extra